ska-sa/katgpucbf/README.md

 # Karoo Array Telescope GPU-Accelerated Correlator/Beamformer (katgpucbf)

 This repository implements both F- and X-engines for a GPU-based correlator, developed for the MeerKAT Extension Radio Telescope by the South African Radio Astronomy Observatory (SARAO).
+A B-engine for beamforming is planned, but not yet included.

-Detailed documentation can be found in the `doc/` folder, and can be built with Sphinx.
-See also the `Developing` section below.
+Detailed documentation can be found in the [`doc/`](doc/) folder, and can be built with Sphinx.
+Included is also a [guide for development](doc/dev-guide.rst).

 ## Requirements
 Apart from the Python dependencies, the following are requirements for running